-The Cabinet of Ministers having considered the said Note to the Cabinet forwarded by the Prime Minster (P 10) along with the observations of the President and the Minister of Finance, decided by its decisions on 9th August 2016 and 15th August 2017 to direct the Secretary Ministry of Law and Order and Southern Development to implement the proposals recommended in the said Note to the Cabinet (P 10) forwarded by the Prime Minister subject to the conditions set out in the said Cabinet Decisions.
-The 8th Respondent has produced the said Cabinet decisions on 9th August 2016 and 15th August 2017 marked respectively 8 R11 and 8 R12.
-The Petitioners have produced the letter dated 11-08-2016 marked P 11 which has conveyed the Cabinet decision dated 09-08-2016 which also contains an extract of the relevant Cabinet decision.
+Subsequent to the said committee recommending relief for 129 Police officers, the Cabinet of Ministers having considered the Note to the Cabinet forwarded by the Prime Minster dated 26-07-2016 as well as the observations of the President and the Minister of Finance, decided by its decision on 9th August 2016, to direct the Secretary Ministry of Law and Order and Southern Development, to implement the proposals recommended in the afore-said Note to the Cabinet forwarded by the Prime Minister subject to the conditions set out in the said Cabinet decision.
+The 9th Respondent has produced the said Cabinet decision on 9th August 2016 marked 9 R1 and the aforesaid observations of the President marked 9 R2.
+The Petitioners have produced the letter dated 11-08-2016 marked P 11 which has conveyed the cabinet decision dated 09-08-2016 which also contains an extract of the relevant Cabinet decision.

-The Petitioners have produced the aforesaid list containing 129 Police Officers approved by the Cabinet of Ministers for granting of relief, marked P 12.
+The Petitioners have produced the list containing 129 Police Officers approved by the Cabinet of Ministers for granting of relief, marked P 12.
 This is the list prepared by a committee comprising of Ms. B. M. M. M. Basnayake [Additional Secretary Ministry of Public Administration and Management], Neil Hapuhinna [Additional Secretary Ministry of Law and Order and Southern Development] and Ravi Wijegunawardene [(Senior Deputy Inspector General of Police (North Central and North Western Province)].
-The Petitioners state that their names are also included in the said list as persons recommended for relief.
+The Petitioners state that their names are also included in the said list as recommended for relief.

-The Petitioners state that while awaiting the implementation of the Cabinet decision marked P 11 read with P 12, they were made aware of the promotion of only three officers from the said list of 129.
+The Petitioners state that while awaiting the implementation of the afore-stated Cabinet Decision (9R 1) they were made aware of the promotion of only three officers from the said list of 129.
 The Petitioners have produced the copies of the letters dated 06.10.2016 marked respectively P 13A, P 13B and P 13C by which the promotions of the said three officers namely B.D.S.D.S.
 Senanayake, M.S.J.
 De Silva and R.F.
 Sisil De Silva have been implemented.

 The Petitioners complain that the Petitioners and the above named B.D.S.D.S.
 Senanayake, M.S.J.
 De Silva and R.F.
-Sisil De Silva are similarly circumstanced and therefore the non-implementation of the Cabinet decision marked P11 read with P12 in respect of the Petitioners by the National Police Commission and/or the Inspector General of Police is discriminatory and hence amounts to an unequal treatment violating the fundamental Rights of the Petitioners guaranteed under Article 12 (1) of the Constitution.
+Sisil De Silva are similarly circumstanced and therefore the non-implementation of the Cabinet decision (9 R1) in respect of the

+Petitioners by the National Police Commission and/or the Inspector General of Police is discriminatory and hence amounts to an unequal treatment violating the fundamental Rights of Petitioners guaranteed under Article 12 (1) of the Constitution.

-The Petitioners have submitted that the Cabinet decision marked P11 sought to be implemented by this application should be uniformly applied to all officers named in the list marked P12, except those that have disciplinary findings against them.
+The Petitioners have submitted that the Cabinet decision (9 R1) sought to be implemented by this application should be uniformly applied to all officers named in the list marked P12, except those that have disciplinary findings against them.
 It is in that backdrop that the Petitioners in this application have prayed inter alia, for the following relief in their petition.

-- a) Declare that the Petitioners' Fundamental Rights enshrined in Article 12 (1) of the Constitution, have been violated and/or are subject to continuing infringement by one or more of the Respondents due to non-implementation of the recommendations in P 12 read with P 11 with regard to the Petitioners; - b) Declare that the Petitioners are eligible to be promoted as per the Cabinet decision marked P11 read with P12; - c) Direct the 1st-7th, 8th, 9th, 10th and 11th Respondents to give effect to P 11 and P 12 forthwith without discriminating and grant the promotions and appointments to the Petitioners as recommended by P 12;
+- a) Declare that the Petitioners' Fundamental Rights enshrined in Article 12 (1) of the Constitution, have been violated and/or are subject to continuing infringement by one or more of the Respondents due to non-implementation of the recommendations in P 12 read with P 11 with regard to the Petitioners; - b) Declare that the Petitioners are eligible to be promoted as per the Cabinet decision marked P 11 read with P 12; - c) Direct the 1st -7th, 8th, 9th, 10th, and 11th Respondents to give effect to P 11 and P 12 forthwith without discriminating and grant the promotions and appointments to the Petitioners as recommended by P 12.